Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 # How to do it

-Materials:
+# Materials:
 -Working computer

--Two people(One to record mental state, one to test on
+-Two people (One to record mental state of the subject and one to be the subject.)

 -Google Chrome or Firefox quantom web browser

--Internet(to download things)
+-Unfalutering Internet.

--Arduino Uno(elegoo or arduino/genuino)
+-Arduino Uno(Elegoo or Arduino/Genuino)

--Assembled modified Mindflex headset
+-Assembled modified Mindflex headset.

--The Github repository https://github.com/Glaferg/Brainscan-an-experiment-with-AI-and-EEG downloaded to access "Boardom sheets" and AI configuration files
+-The Github repository https://github.com/Glaferg/Brainscan-an-experiment-with-AI-and-EEG downloaded to access "Boredom sheets" and AI configuration files

+-Printed Boredom sheets

+-Two Pens.

+-Quiet area.

 -Complete notes on the project are listed at this site.

+Download The Github repository https://github.com/Glaferg/Brainscan-an-experiment-with-AI-and-EEG.
+Unpackage and move to documents folder on your computer.

 Download Wekinator from http://www.wekinator.org/downloads/